mozilla/extension-workshop/README.md

 ## Updating Content

-If you would like to update content or other resources on Firefox Extension Workshop, please refer to [contributing.md](.github/contributing.md)
+If you would like to update content or other resources on Firefox Extension Workshop, please refer to [`contributing.md`](.github/contributing.md)

 ## Development Guide: Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-See deployment for notes on how to deploy the project on a live system.
+For notes on how to deploy the project on a live system, see [Deployment](#deployment).

 ### Prerequisites